Boat trip in Montenegro

 The main types of trails are as follows:

-Which areas are particularly interesting?
+Which areas are exciting?

-It is definitely worth trying out the following destinations for relaxation and to visit a range of attractions:
+It is worth trying out the following destinations for relaxation and to visit a range of attractions:

 • Budva, via.
-St. Nicholas, Budva Hawaii, and Sveti Stefan.
-The area is attractive with clear azure waters, they often get to these parts by boat to enjoy the views, relax on less crowded beaches with pebbles or large stones, and dive off the rocks.
+St. Nicholas, Budva, Hawaii, and Sveti Stefan.
+The area is attractive with clear azure waters.
+They often get to these parts by boat to enjoy the views, relax on less crowded beaches with pebbles or large stones, and dive off the rocks.
 You can also find beautiful panoramas and small churches.